Leighton Meester: 2018–present: Guest roles and The Buccaneers

-In January 2018, Meester joined the cast of Semper Fi, starring alongside Jai Courtney, Nat Wolff and Finn Wittrock, which was released in October 2019.
-Meester starred in ABC's Single Parents alongside Taran Killam, which premiered in September 2018 and was cancelled after two seasons.
-In 2018, Meester had a guest role on The Last Man on Earth and in 2019, Meester was a guest star in an episode of The Orville titled "Lasting Impressions" as Laura Huggins.
+In January 2018, Meester joined the cast of Semper Fi, starring alongside Jai Courtney, Nat Wolff, and Finn Wittrock, which was released in October 2019.
+Meester starred in the ABC sitcom Single Parents alongside Taran Killam, which premiered in September 2018 and was cancelled after two seasons.
+In 2018, Meester had a guest role on The Last Man on Earth and in 2019, she was a guest star in an episode of The Orville titled "Lasting Impressions" as Laura Huggins.
 She reprised the role in the 2022 episode "Twice in a Lifetime".

-In 2022, she appeared in a recurring role of Meredith in How I Met Your Father, starred in the thriller film The Weekend Away, and voiced a role in the animated film My Father's Dragon.
+In 2022, she appeared in How I Met Your Father in the recurring role of Meredith, starred in the thriller film The Weekend Away, and voiced a role in the animated film My Father's Dragon.
 She then starred in the holiday film EXmas (2023).
 In October 2024, she was announced to be joining the cast of The Buccaneers for season two.
 In September 2025, it was announced that Meester would star in a Netflix film adaptation of Katherine Center's novel The Bodyguard, opposite Jared Padalecki.
+In October 2025, it was teased that Meester would make a guest appearance in season two of Netflix's series Nobody Wants This, which stars her real-life husband Adam Brody and Kristen Bell.